Black History and Women’s History: Meeting Josephine Baker at Riad Star

 I now realize that what drew me there was more than one period of history.
 It was a Renaissance Woman who before and beyond Harlem and the 20s never stopped changing, growing, giving, and overcoming.
 A woman of tenacity and tenderness.

+You can meet Josephine Baker at Riad Star in many ways.
 When Aziz greeted me at the taxi, walked me to the riad, and placed my bag in her very suite, The Josephine Room, I was in awe.
-There, under a photograph of her close friend, Grace Kelly, my favorite American Hollywood actress since I was a teen…
+There, under a photograph of Josephine’s close friend, Grace Kelly, my favorite American Hollywood actress since I was a teen…

 In the afternoon sun on the rooftop